-Prior to go-live, we ask that you do a one-time upload of your user data.
-However, going forward, all user updates (new and existing) will occur through the events we receive.
+User data is another data point that we want you to provide us so that we can produce insights that you can use.
+The insights that our platform produces are useful for creating campaigns that can boost your business.
+Before you go live with our platform, we ask that you do a one-time upload of your user data.
+Going forward, all user updates (new and existing) will occur through the events we receive.

-1) Prepare a .csv file with as many user attributes as you would like to import.
-Here are some suggested attributes, but feel free to add additional ones as well.
+Prepare a .csv file with as many user attributes as you would like to import.
+However, are some suggested attributes, but feel free to add additional ones as well.

 - gender should be either male/female/unknown.